AdGreen Carbon Calculator Methodology

 Options available are due to available factors, in this case the Global Logistics Emissions Council database.
 There are no specific fuel factors available for heavy and medium goods vehicles, and for luton and panel vans, the available options are those that exist in the GLEC database.
 There is no HVO or electric/hybrid based factor at present but we understand they are expanding the fuel source lists - as they become available, the tool will be updated.
 Note that for North American trucking (i.e. journeys in the US and Canada), there is no fuel granularity in the factors at all, so picking one over another will not change the resulting co2e, but the options have been kept for data analysis.

-For both vehicle types, it’s not currently an available factor in the Climatiq database, so cannot be calculated.
+For both vehicle types, these are not currently available factors in the Climatiq database, so cannot be calculated.
 We will include if factors become available.
 N.B.
-Our 2023 data shows that hydrogen was not picked a single time.
+Our 2023 data shows that hydrogen was not selected for any activities logged in the old carbon calculator.

 How do I enter how many re-used hard drives were used for a project?